 Unfortunately when there is economic hardship anywhere in the world there is a higher potential for crime.
-Belize crime happens and Low season on Ambergris Caye is no exception.
-Although for many, low is now as slow as it has been in the past, there is still a decrease in cash flow on the island and sadly this can result in more petty crime.
+Belize crime happens, and low season on Ambergris Caye is no exception.
+Although for many, low season is now as slow as it has been in the past, there is still a decrease in cash flow on the island and sadly this can result in more petty crime.

 This post is a reminder to both locals and tourists to be smart.

 Tips for Surviving low season on Ambergris Caye

 - For those on vacation, do not bother with flashy jewelery.
 After all, you are on a beach vacation and it is nice to go simple once in a while.
 At night do not bring out more than you need cash wise, and do not flash a large wad around – I have seen people do it.
 Do not walk the beach at night alone (We do the odd time but only on special occasions and in a larger group).

 - For new businesses, during high season try to put your business a few months in advance (cash flow wise).
 This way if things get a little tight during low season, you will be able to handle it easily.
 Not the best idea to double your drink prices at the start of low season.